 The estimated costs for the proposed improvements are summarized in Table 4.
-The estimated total project improvement cost proposed is \$3,398,738.
+The estimated total project improvement cost is \$3,312,000.
 Based on past experiences on similar projects in the City, the overhead costs have been estimated at 18% of the total construction cost.
 The overhead costs include engineering, project administration, fiscal and legal costs.
-The project will be financed through a combination of City funds, a trail grant, and special assessments to benefited properties.
+The project will be financed through a combination of City funds and special assessments to the benefited properties.